About us

 llorenz at ebi dot ac dot uk

-tommi at ebi dot ac dot uk
+vrbouza at ebi dot ac dot uk

 Jacqueline Toussaint is a PhD student

-Languages and tools: R, python
+Languages and tools: python, R, Rust, Stan

 lilyjacqueline at ebi dot ac dot uk